 Memphis, TN 38116

-EPE is excited to announce the judge’s line-up for the 2017 Ultimate Elvis Tribute Artist Contest.
+We are excited to announce the judge’s line-up for the 2018 Ultimate Elvis Tribute Artist Contest.

-Tickets for the Semifinal and Final Round of the Ultimate Elvis Tribute Artist Contest on August 17 and 19 are still available and are available as part of an Elvis Week ETA package or individually through Graceland Reservations by calling 800-238-2000 or 901-332-3322 or online at Graceland.com.
+Tickets for the Semifinal and Final Round of the Ultimate Elvis Tribute Artist Contest on August 10 and 12 are still available through Graceland Reservations by calling 800-238-2000 or 901-332-3322 or online at Graceland.com.

 IN THIS SECTION